mgax/applescript-json/README.md

 set json to load script (json_path as alias)
 ```

-Alternatively, just copy/paste the contens of `json.applescript` into
+Alternatively, just copy/paste the contents of `json.applescript` into
-your own script, and use it straigt away.
+your own script, and use it straight away.

 ### Usage